Re-sell of used items is one of the ways that a stay-at-home mom can earn extra cash while staying at home raising her kids.

 As I always reiterate, start from what you have, at the beginning of this write-up, I mentioned how you can start with selling your own used stuff.

-Looking at all the categories above, there are hardly families which do not have some unused stuff in some if not most of these categories, so you can start by organizing your own garage sale in other to test the market and see how buyers who buy from you are likely to behave.
+Looking at all the categories above, there are hardly families which do not have some unused stuff in some if not most of these categories, so you can start by organizing your own garage sale in other to test the market and see how buyers are likely to behave.

 This will give you a good idea of how your intending customers will look like and what are their most likely buying habits.